bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 10.3 Raising Exceptions pp 150
+Ch 10.3 Adding Information to Exceptions pp 151